tingpeng17/TEC-miTarget/README.md

 # Prediction

-Users need to prepare their data in the form of [pairs-need-predict.txt](pairs-need-predict.txt) (miRNA-sequence  candidate-target-site-sequence), and then run the following command.
+Users need to prepare their data in the form of [pairs.txt](pairs.txt) (miRNA-sequence  candidate-target-site-sequence), and then run the following command.

 ```
 cd output/exp-miRAW